 Kate Beckinsale returns as Seline in the fifth installment of the "Underworld" franchise.
 It debuts on Digital HD April 11, then 4K Ultra HD, Blu-ray, and DVD April 25.
 Theo James, Lara Pulver, Tobias Menzies, James Faulkner, Bradley James, and Charles Dance join Beckinsale as the war between Vampires and Lycans escalates.
 The digital, Blu-ray, and 4K include four behind-the-scenes featurettes and the Official Movie Graphic Novel.
 The DVD has two featurettes.

 Jude Law plays the newly elected pope -- also the youngest in history, and also the first American, and also kind of an extremist, and also way too into Cherry Coke Zero -- in Paolo Sorrentino's visually creative HBO limited series.
 You can download the 10 episodes in its digital release Monday, April 10, or pick up the series on Blu-ray/DVD on June 6.

 New on DVD and Blu-ray

-Watch an exclusive clip from the bonus features, with Michael Keaton talking about his role, and his fellow actors talking about him:"Sleepless"
+Watch this clip from the bonus features, with the actors talking about working with director Gareth Davis: